SQSh1/SQSh1/README.md

 - Building and optimizing WebView engines, browsers, and system modules
 - Creating custom Magisk and LSPosed modules for advanced control
 - Localizing and tailoring software for Persian users
-- Fighting censorship and helping people access the open web freely
+- Fighting sanctions and helping people to access the open web freely

 ---